wuyujack/ISL/README.md

 We recommend first read the installation guideline from https://github.com/MadryLab/BREEDS-Benchmarks and also be aware of the requirement in breeds-benchmarks since our code is directly based on the breeds-benchmarks to generate the ISL experimental protocols.

+1. you need to git clone the `git clone https://github.com/MadryLab/BREEDS-Benchmarks.git` to get the BREEDS benchmark's statistics.

 # Dataset
 We use the same dataset as in breeds-benchmarks, i.e., ILSVRC2012 dataset, to generate the BREEDS datasets following the breeds-benchmarks.
 Please Download the [ImageNet](http://www.image-net.org/) dataset from the official website.